Sales Pipeline Management for High-Value Furniture: Best Practices for 2026

 Why Furniture Sales Pipelines Are Uniquely Complex

-- Deals stall and die: Opportunities sit untouched for weeks until prospects ghost or buy elsewhere
+When furniture businesses lack disciplined pipeline management:- Deals stall and die: Opportunities sit untouched for weeks until prospects ghost or buy elsewhere

 - Revenue forecasting is guesswork: Can't accurately predict which deals will close when